 The Editorial Assessment is an opportunity to take a step back from the story, and to see how it is received by the readers.
 It will answer those questions you are asking yourself: Is it ready?
 Are the messages clear?
 Are there any plot holes?
 Are the readers empathizing with the characters?

 The Editorial Assessment is a separate document from the manuscript.
 It is separated in different sections.
 In each section, I discuss different points and I also pull quotes from your manuscript to illustrate my thoughts.
 Sometimes, I also offer a suggested rewrite to better show my point.

 A picture is worth a thousand words.

-Click on the images below to see the first few pages of a science fiction Editorial Assessment!
+Click on the images below to see the first few pages of an Editorial Assessment!

 - Weekly updates

 - Detailed feedback

 - 10 to 15-page Assessment